“The Distance of my Land, wrapped in a forest full of natural riches. A place where a melody is hidden, full of hope and joy.”

 Juan combines his Latin roots, jazz and classical training in his original compositions and performances as well.
 He approaches music with a spirit of curiosity, and his compositions as well as his solos are nourished by his childhood experiences, his home country, and the optimism he perceives among Colombians.

 Composer, Saxophonist and Clarinetist Juan Ruiz began his musical studies when he was 11, studying Latin American percussion in his hometown of Caldas Antioquia, Colombia.
-At age 14, he began clarinet studies with Elizabeth Isaza at the University of Antioquia's preparatory music school.
+At age 14, he began clarinet studies at the University of Antioquia's preparatory music school.
 He left Colombia in 2006 with a scholarship to study English and Music at Atlantic Union College, MA.
 After one year he transferred to the Longy School of Music of Bard College in Cambridge, MA, where he was awarded a full scholarship to study a BM in clarinet performance and composition and later a Master Degree on Modern American Music.
 In 2015, Juan studied at Berklee College of Music with Dr. Shannon Leclaire and George Garzone.

 Recently, Juan Ruiz had the opportunity to play with the 14th Grammy Winner Paquito D'Rivera at the Regatta Bar and Northampton Jazz Festival.